National Book Award Non Fiction Winner

 Summary

-The first volume of Gay's two-part study, subtitled "The Rise of Modern Paganism," arguing that the eighteenth-century philosophes were united less by doctrine than by a shared appropriation of classical antiquity against Christian authority.
-Gay reads Voltaire, Hume, Diderot, and their circle as a coherent intellectual "family" recovering pagan confidence in human reason and worldly happiness.
+The first volume of Gay's study in two parts, subtitled "The Rise of Modern Paganism," arguing that the eighteenth century philosophes were united less by doctrine than by a shared appropriation of classical antiquity against Christian authority.
+Gay reads Voltaire, Hume, Diderot, and their circle as a coherent intellectual family recovering pagan confidence in human reason and worldly happiness.
 The book reframed Enlightenment studies for the postwar Anglophone academy.

 Historical Context & Significance

-Gay was a Jewish refugee from Nazi Germany; his defense of Enlightenment reason was seen as a personal response to the irrationality of 20th-century fascism.
+Gay was a Jewish refugee from Nazi Germany; his defense of Enlightenment reason was seen as a personal response to the irrationality of twentieth century fascism.